sabuto/hassio-telegraf-dev/README.md

 ![Travis Ci][travis-shield]
 [![Github Activity][commits-shield]][commits]

-## Please Note

-Upgrading to 0.5.0 although isn't nessaserily a breaking change, hte config has been adjusted and how it is interprited so please make sure you update the config too!

-## Notable mentions

-I wanted to mention people/repos that i have borrowed code from to make this work and also who have helped me make this work.

-First I wanted to say thanks to [@pvizeli](https://github.com/pvizeli).
-He helped me with regard to building the image. and just the general work he does on a daily basis

-Second I want to say thanks to [@Frenck](https://github.com/frenck).
-He has helped me a lot on Discord getting this addon working when i was running into errors.
-His addon for influx db helped me migrate this from Alpine to ubuntu also.

-Third I want to say thanks to [@Daniel Welch](https://github.com/danielwelch).
-I looked at his script for travis builds, he did a write up [here](https://danielwelch.github.io/hassio-dev-env.html) that helped me form a basis of my script.

-All of these people are amazing!

 ## Description

 This is a very simple hassio plugin that ebnables you to run telegraf on your hassio system, I am still working on this so please bear with me, I am happy to accept PR's